dotMorten/WinUIEx/README.md

 ![image](https://github.com/dotMorten/WinUIEx/raw/main/src/WinUIEx/logo.png)

 A set of extension methods and classes to fill some gaps in WinUI 3, mostly around windowing.

+To get the extension methods, first add `using WinUIEx;` to the top of your code.

 - Minimize/Maximize/Restore and Hide window.
 ```cs
     myWindow.MinimizeWindow();